Hermite spectral method for the inelastic Boltzmann equation: Numerical experiments

 \subsubsection{Fourier heat transfer}

-Fourier heat transfer is another widely studied problem in kinetic theory, which is also considered in \cite{Wu2015}.
-Similar to the Couette flow, we consider the gas of Argon between two infinitely large parallel plates.
-The distance between the plates is still $10^{-3}$m and both boundaries are purely diffusive.
-Different from Couette flow, the two plates are stationary but have a distinction in temperature.
-Here, the temperatures of two walls are set as $\theta_l=223$K and $\theta_r=323$K. The initial condition for Argon is velocity $\bu = \bz$m/s, and temperature $\theta = 273$K. Two densities are considered as $\rho = 5.662\times 10^{-4}$kg$\cdot$m$^{-3}$ and $1.132 \times 10^{-4}$kg$\cdot$m$^{-3}$, which correspond to $\Kn = 0.2$ and $1$ respectively.
+Fourier heat transfer is another widely studied problem, which is also considered in \cite{Wu2015}.
+Similar to the Couette flow, we consider the particles between two infinitely large parallel plates.
+The distance between the plates is still $10^{-3}$m, and both boundaries are purely diffusive.
+However, in the Fourier heat transfer problem, the two plates are stationary but have different temperatures.
+In this case, the temperatures of the two walls are set as $\theta_l=223$K and $\theta_r=323$K. The initial conditions are set as $\bu = \bz$m/s for velocity, and $\theta = 273$K for temperature.
+The same two densities and values of $\Kn$ as in the Couette flow case (Sec. \ref{sec:couette}) are considered.

-The same numerical setting such as grid, CFL number, expansion center, etc. as the Couette flow \ref{sec:couette} is utilized.
-The numerical results for $\Kn = 0.2$ and $1$ are plotted in Fig. \ref{fig:Fourier1}, and \ref{fig:Fourier2}, respectively, where the density $\rho$, temperature $\theta$, the shear stress $\sigma_{11}$, and heat flux $q_1$ are illustrated.
-We can find for both $\Kn$, the numerical solution match well with the reference, and the largest relative deviation is less than $0.5\%$ in all cases.
-Besides, different from the reference solution by DSMC, the numerical results keep smooth.
+Besides, the same numerical settings such as grid, CFL number, expansion center, etc., used in the Couette flow simulation (Sec. \ref{sec:couette}), are applied here.
+The numerical results for $\Kn = 0.2$ and $1$ are plotted in Fig. \ref{fig:Fourier1}, and \ref{fig:Fourier2}, respectively, where the density $\rho$, temperature $\theta$, the shear stress $\sigma_{11}$, and heat flux $q_1$ at the steady state are illustrated.
+For both $\Kn$, the numerical solutions match well with the reference solutions, with the largest relative deviation being less than $0.5\%$ in all cases.
+Additionally, unlike the reference solutions by DSMC, the numerical results keep smooth.